meithan/AoCBoard/README.md

 To make this work you'll need to know the **private leaderboard ID** and your **adventofcode.com session ID**.
 If you don't know these, scroll down for instructions on obtaining them.

-Having those, and edit the values of the **$board_id** and **$session_id** variables at the top of the file.
-Then you can upload the files to your webserver.
+Having those, edit the values of the **$board_id** and **$session_id** variables in the `config.php` file.
+You can also change the **$year** variable to view the leaderboard for a different year.
+Now you can view `leaderboard.php` on your webserver.

-If you don't have a webserver but have access to a terminal and PHP, you can quickly host one locally on your computer by navigating to where the files are and doing
+If you don't have a webserver but have access to a terminal and PHP, you can quickly host one locally on your computer by navigating to where the files are and executing

 `php -S 127.0.0.1:8000 -t .`

-Then you can view the leaderboard by going to
+Then you can view the leaderboard by going to `localhost:8000/leaderboard.php` on your browser.

-`localhost:8000/leaderboard.php`

-on your browser.

 ### private leaderboard ID ###

-Go to the official private leaderboard you want to view and obtain the ID at the end of the URL:
+Go to the private leaderboard you want to view on the AoC website and obtain the ID at the end of the URL:

 ![alt text](https://github.com/meithan/AoCBoard/blob/master/guide_leaderboard_id.png "Leaderboard ID")